 - colored pencils (e.g. Prismacolor, Derwent, Polychromos etc.)

-You probably won’t need ALL these materials.
-The projects we’ll be working on will require mostly watercolor paints and basic painting supplies.
+You most likely won’t need ALL these materials.
+The projects we’ll be working on will require different materials of your choice.
 I don’t encourage students to spend money on extra supplies.
 However, better quality watercolor paints and paper will be a real game changer in your art process.
 All the materials mentioned above are available on Amazon.